 Red flags: vague answers about case volume, no before/after examples, or no anesthesiology oversight for moderate-to-complex cases.

-Top questions to ask your mouth dr
+Top questions to ask your mouth doctor

-- What complications can occur and how would you handle them?
+- What complications can occur, and how would you handle them?

 - Can I see before/after photos and patient reviews?